sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 *Multiple Authentication mode*
 In this mode one voice client and multiple data clients can be authenticated on a port and these clients are then granted access.
 Typical use case is a network of laptops and an IP phone connected to the NAS port via a hub.

-*Multiple Domain Multi Host mode*
-In this mode one voice client and one data client can be authenticated on a port and these clients are then granted access.
-However once a data client is authenticated, access is granted to all clients connected to the port and they are considered data clients.
-Typical use case is an IP phone connected to a NAS port and a Virtual Machine Controller connected to the hub port of the IP phone.
-The Virtual Machine Controller hosts multiple Virtual Machines.
-Both the VM Controller and the IP phone need to be authenticated to access the network services behind the NAS.
-The voice and data domains are segregated.
-Once the VM Controller is authenticated, it allows traffic from all the VMs hosted by the VM Controller.
-Once this client gets authenticated, the port is open for all clients connected to the port.
-Authentication and port access is also allowed for a Voice device.

-Note: If the data client gets authenticated first, the Voice client can only be authenticated using 802.1x.

 **Authentication Manager Authentication method fallback and priorities**

 Authentication manager controls the order in which the authentication methods are executed.
 Authentication manager does not make any required configuration for the respective methods to authenticate successfully.
 User or Administrator needs to ensure that the correct and appropriate configuration is present in the system.